serain/netmap.js/README.md

 ### "Ping" Sweep

-The "ping" sweep method provided by `netmap.js` does a pretty good job at quickly finding live physical hosts on a local network segment (other computers, routers, printers etc.)
+The "ping" sweep functionality provided by `netmap.js` does a pretty good job at quickly finding live *nix-based hosts on a local network segment (other computers, phones, routers, printers etc.)

 However, due to the implementation this won't work when TCP `RST` packets are not returned.
 Typically: